jackchen0226/ECE-Capstone-proj-7/driver/readme.txt

 --| Notes |--
 SDL2 is incompatible with ncurses.
 If you want user input without SDL2 (will likely be necessary for VCU118), don't use SDL2_Screen API or link SDL2 when compiling.

+tetris.c is terrible code made quickly for fun.